-Under the Guardianship and Administration Act 1993 (SA), SACAT can direct the Public Advocate to undertake investigations and give a written report to the Tribunal on the affairs of a person subject to an application before the Tribunal or a person who has had an advance care directive revoked by the Tribunal under the Advance Care Directives Act 2013 [s 28(1)].
+Under the Guardianship and Administration Act 1993 (SA), SACAT can direct the Public Advocate to undertake investigations and give a written report to the Tribunal on the affairs of a person subject to an application before the Tribunal or a person who has had an advance care directive revoked by the Tribunal under the Advance Care Directives Act 2013 [Guardianship and Administration Act 1993 (SA) s 28(1)].
 In complex or difficult cases this independent report from the Public Advocate is sometimes necessary in order to ensure that the Tribunal has all relevant information necessary to make the most appropriate decision.
 In particular such reports should ensure that the wishes and preferences of a person with a mental incapacity are made known to the Tribunal.

 The Public Advocate has a role in advising the community about guardianship and the operation of the Guardianship and Administration Act 1993 (SA) and the Mental Health Act 2009 (SA).
 The Public Advocate has produced easy to read leaflets and other resources about guardianship, mental health, enduring powers of attorney and enduring powers of guardianship, and about the office of the Public Advocate itself.
-Free copies of any of the leaflets are available from the Office of the Public Advocate and from their website.
+Free copies of any of the leaflets are available from the Office of the Public Advocate and from the Office of the Public Advocate SA website.

 The content of the Law Handbook is made available as a public service for information purposes only and should not be relied upon as a substitute for legal advice.
 See Disclaimer for details.
 For free and confidential legal advice in South Australia call 1300 366 424.